1960 United States presidential election: Campaign events

 Kennedy and Nixon both drew large and enthusiastic crowds throughout the campaign.
 In August 1960, most polls gave Nixon a slim lead over Kennedy, and many political pundits regarded him as the favorite to win.
-However, Nixon was plagued by bad luck throughout the fall campaign.
+However, Nixon was plagued with troubles throughout the fall campaign.
 In August, President Eisenhower, who had long been ambivalent about Nixon, held a televised press conference in which a reporter, Charles Mohr of Time, mentioned Nixon's claims that he had been a valuable administration insider and adviser.
 Mohr asked Eisenhower if he could give an example of a major idea of Nixon's that he had heeded.
 Eisenhower responded with the flip comment, "If you give me a week, I might think of one."
 Although both Eisenhower and Nixon later claimed that he was merely joking with the reporter, the remark hurt Nixon, as it undercut his claims of having greater decision-making experience than Kennedy.
 The remark proved so damaging to Nixon that the Democrats turned Eisenhower's statement into a television commercial.

-At the Republican National Convention, Nixon had pledged to campaign in all fifty states.
+At the Republican National Convention, Nixon pledged to campaign in all fifty states.
 This pledge backfired when, in August, Nixon injured his knee on a car door, while campaigning in North Carolina.
 The knee became infected, and Nixon had to cease campaigning for two weeks, while the infection was treated with antibiotics.
-When he left Walter Reed Hospital, Nixon refused to abandon his pledge to visit every state; he thus wound up wasting valuable time visiting states that he had no chance of winning, that had few electoral votes and would be of little help at the election, or states that he would almost certainly win regardless.
+When he left Walter Reed Hospital, Nixon refused to abandon his pledge to visit every state; he thus wasted valuable time visiting states that he had no chance of winning, that had few electoral votes and would be of little help at the election, or states that he would almost certainly win regardless.
 In his effort to visit all 50 states, Nixon spent the vital weekend before the election campaigning in Alaska, which had only three electoral votes, while Kennedy campaigned in more populous states such as New Jersey, Ohio, Michigan, and Pennsylvania.

-Throughout the campaign, Nixon's unfriendly relations with the media, which dated back to the "Fund" scandal eight years earlier, were a persistent liability to him.
-The Washington D.C. press corps, around 100 members, were largely liberal Democrats and by nature inclined to favor Kennedy, but Nixon often made things worse with his mutually antagonistic attitude towards them.
-Many of Nixon's stump speeches were filled with folksy homilies that resonated with rural and small town Americans, but were distasteful to the elitist D.C. reporters.
-Mary McGrory of the Washington Post said he was "just so icky, so yucky, humorless, self-righteous and smarmy."
-However, more important than that was the adulation the press had for Kennedy; as the campaign drew to its terminal phase, this love of the Massachusetts Senator took on an almost messianic fervor.
-Kennedy was expert at using this to his advantage and flattered reporters instead of arguing with them.